#1 Home Improvement Retailer

 The Home Depot Garden Center at Bakersfield Central

-On those beautiful days, clean up the yard before everything blooms in earnest.
-Many people feel inspired to refresh their outdoor space for entertaining, as well.
-Plan your garden to make the most of your time and space.
-Remember to measure your garden so you can find fresh mulch near you as soon as it's available.
-No matter what outdoor projects you choose to tackle, The Garden Center in Bakersfield Central can help you enjoy your spring activities to the fullest.
+On beautiful spring days, tidy the yard before everything blooms in earnest.
+Many people feel inspired to refresh their outdoor space for entertaining as well.
+Don't forget to sweep out the gazebo and clean the shed in preparation for spring, too.
+No matter which plants you need and what outdoor projects you choose to tackle, search for your local plant nursery and find that The Home Depot Bakersfield Central Garden Center can help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 For best results, choose plants in your zone number or less.
-In other words, a Zone 9 garden can support plants listed as Zones 1–9.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
 Read your seed packet for details.
-If you start plants a little later than recommended, it's not ideal, but it will likely even out as time passes.
+If you start plants later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone

-This area is in growing Zones 8 or 9, but it’s desert, so utilize greenhouses to grow herbs and vegetables.
-Native plants like succulents, cacti, and other hardy desert shrubs will easily grow outside.
-Other beloved garden vegetables love the heat, like cucumbers, squash, tomatoes, and peppers.
+This area is in growing Zones 8 or 9, but it's desert, so utilize greenhouses to grow herbs and vegetables.
+Native plants like succulents, cacti, and other hardy desert shrubs will grow outside with ease.
+Other beloved garden vegetables love the heat, like peppers, tomatoes, cucumbers, and squash.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many spring flowers are sensitive to that much sun and heat, so research to find which varieties can handle the weather before planting outdoors.
+However, many spring flowers are sensitive to that much heat and sun, so research to find which varieties can handle the weather before planting outdoors.

-An indoor garden of greenery might also be lovely, so create an oasis within your home.
-A covered porch or sunroom is a great place to encourage plant growth, especially with pots and plant stands of all sizes.
+An indoor garden of greenery might also be lovely, so create an oasis inside your home.
+An enclosed porch or sunroom is a great place to encourage plant growth, especially with pots and plant stands of all sizes.
 Your spring flower seed choices, whether they're annuals or perennials, can also often get an indoor start.

 Plant Seeds Outside With Direct Sow